 Banyule Youth Services offers a number of different engaging workshops on topics that affect young peoples wellbeing.
-These workshops can be presented via Zoom while COVID-19 restrictions are impacting our ability to attend schools and present in person.
 Our workshops are free, fun, discussion-based and include various practical activities.

 Young people from the 2014 Youth Summit developed a recommendation that a handy information booklet is created for young people with information on important topics such as banking, tax, Medicare, enrolling to vote, getting your Ps and more.
 Life Hacks was so popular, a second edition has now been created with added topics such as health, travelling, all things money, insurance plus more!